-It’s well known that in terms of music venues, New York is a jungle.
-For decades music genres have formed and flowered throughout the world, with roots in the Big Apple.
+It’s well known in terms of music venues, New York is a jungle.
+For decades music genres have formed and flowered throughout the world with roots in the Big Apple.

-That’s in large part because for every genre, there are tons of places to play.
-Jazz in large part claims New York as one of its capitals because of the diversity of musicians and venues.
+That’s in large part that for every genre there are tons of places to play.
+For that reason, Jazz claims New York as one of its capitals because of the diversity of its musicians and jazz club venues.

 We’ve compiled a list of the seven best jazz clubs in NYC because we know not all jazz clubs are created equal.
 Do you frequent any of these venues?
 Let us know in the comments!

-Located in Hell’s Kitchen and just a stone’s throw from Studio 54, Birdland has for decades been one of the most important jazz clubs in the world since 1949.
+Located in Hell’s Kitchen since 1949 and just a stone’s throw from Studio 54, Birdland has for decades been one of the most important jazz clubs in the world.

-With a stunning red-plush aesthetic, Birdland is the place to step into the cool and cream of the crop in the jazz world.
-Famous players make Birdland their home, so if you catch a show here you’re sure to be inspired.
+With a stunning red-plush aesthetic, Birdland is the place to step into the cream of the crop in the jazz world.
+Famous players make Birdland their home.
+If you have the opportunity to catch a show here you’re sure to be inspired.

 315 WEST 44th STREET NEW YORK, NY 10036

-Opened in 1981, founder Danny Bensusan wanted to create a world-class venue for the world’s finest jazz musicians in an intimate and comfortable setting.
-Located in the storied Greenwich Village neighborhood, Blue Note has attracted astounding talent the likes of Chick Corea John Scofield, and even Dizzy Gillespie.
+Opened in 1981, founder Danny Bensusan wanted to create a world-class venue for the finest jazz musicians.
+Blue Note is housed in an intimate and comfortable setting in the storied Greenwich Village neighborhood.
+This club has attracted astounding talent the likes of Chick Corea John Scofield, and even Dizzy Gillespie.

 Blue Note is also great because they provide several regular showcases for up-and-coming jazz musicians.
 This allows the club to not only be a world-renowned destination for the very best jazz talent, but serves as a jumping point for a new generation of jazz, hip hop, funk, and soul artists.

 131 WEST 3rd STREET NEW YORK, NY 10012